 Examine the wound and clean the area with sterile saline solution or water.
 If you have gauze, fold it over the ear so that the injury is sandwiched in between the gauze and apply firm but gentle pressure.
 A clean facecloth or towel is a good alternative if you don’t have medical supplies handy.

 Ideally, elevate the ear until the bleeding stops.
 It may take up to five minutes before you can safely release the ear without aggravating the wound.

-Fold the injured ear over the top of your dog’s head and hold it in place by wrapping a bandage around our dog’s head and neck.
+Fold the injured ear over the top of your dog’s head and hold it in place by wrapping a bandage around your dog’s head and neck.

 The bandage should be tight enough to hold both the ear and gauze in place until you get to the vet.
 However, there should be room for you to put two fingers between your dog’s neck and the bandage comfortably.

-Damage to a dog’s foot include punctures, cuts and grazes.
+Damage to a dog’s foot includes punctures, cut,s and grazes.
 While common, paw injuries can take time to heal.

 The first step is to check for any foreign objects stuck in the foot.
 If there is something small in the paw like a piece of glass, take it out if it’s easy to remove.

 Wash your dog’s paw with clean water or a saline solution, and then apply pressure to the wound using a clean cloth or piece of gauze.

 Keep adding layers of gauze or cloth if the blood soaks through, but don’t remove the original dressing as this can disturb any clotting.